Fund founder Rajaratnam's brother faces U.S. insider trading trial

 "So I don't know how much you got in today," Rengan Rajaratnam told him, according to the indictment, "but I think (Clearwire's share price) is gonna rip tomorrow."

-That August, Raj Rajaratnam told his brother of a "handshake" deal between AMD and two Abu Dhabi-owned investment companies he learnt about from Anil Kumar, a McKinsey & Company partner, the indictment said.
+That August, Raj Rajaratnam told his brother of a "handshake" deal between AMD and two Abu Dhabi-owned investment companies he learned about from Anil Kumar, a McKinsey & Company partner, the indictment said.

 The same day, Rengan Rajaratnam told Raj that another McKinsey partner, David Palecek, had "spilled his beans" about investments in AMD, prosecutors said.